 Perhaps play some gigs in some key towns like New York, Boston, Chicago and Minneapolis.

-We also have another album in stock called ‘Dr. Hypenstein’ which is bass-fantastic…but we are mindful to not bombard you with all our funkified offerings.
+We also have another album in stock called ‘Dr. Hypenstein’ which is bass-fantastic…we are hoping to release the album in the autumn of 2014.

 On the live front I would love to play at the Montreux Jazz Festival, The Blue Note in Milan and the North Sea Jazz Festival.
 This would be totally awesome.
 Also would love to appear on ‘Later with Jools’, the fantastic late night BBC live music show.